Fire Extinguisher Recharging: When, Why, and How Much

 How to Know If a Recharge Is Actually Needed

 Beware of unnecessary recharges.
 Some vendors recommend recharge whenever pressure is slightly low.
 A small amount of pressure loss over a year is normal.
-If the unit is at 80 percent of full charge and shows no discharge history, it may not need recharge yet.
+If the unit is at 80 percent of full charge and shows no discharge history, recharge is premature.
 Ask your vendor to explain why they recommend recharge.
-Don't just accept the recommendation without understanding the reason.
+Require a specific reason before authorizing the work.

 The Recharge Versus Replacement Decision